Karlgev/Simple-Tic-Tac-Toe-Game-/README.md

-# Tic-Tac-Toe Game with AI
+# Tic-Tac-Toe Game with AI :heart: :star: :rocket:

 This is a unique implementation of the classic Tic-Tac-Toe game using Python.
 The main idea behind this project is to create a challenging version of Tic-Tac-Toe where it is impossible for the player to win.